evanrich/Bluetooth-LED-Sign/README.md

 Please note that this is not complete yet.  see the Works/Doesn't work section below for info on what has been tested, and what still may not work before trying any of this yourself.

+**Updates**

+* 2/29/2012 - Received set of controller boards from batchpcb, waiting on solder stencil to construct
+* 2/28/2012 - Located and sourced set of LED matrix boards, sign is 1/12 finished and working so far.

 **Source code**

 * https://github.com/evanrich/Bluetooth-LED-Sign